rwxrob/zet/docs/2590/README.md

 ## DNBs are more risk-averse

 DNBs push their boundaries with much more caution because if something goes wrong they don't get paid---or worse---might be forced to stop DNB living.

-## Body-mounted camera is better

-A DNB is going to be doing a lot of things during the day that do not involve the bike.
-So wearing an IRL pack/rig is best.
-Since I'm only on the bike three hours (same as at home) the comfort of wearing a pack is fine.
-The pack will definitely start to smell, but I will already smell pretty bad so have to figure out how to deal with that.